martinbonnin/mbonnin.net/src/content/post/2026-02-22-kotlin-versions.md

 }
 ```

 Interestingly, this setting isn't very relevant as your stdlib version in your dependencies is the one that is ultimately going to be important to your consumers.
-It acts as a guard rail for the compiler to not call into unsupported APIs but there are [plans to marge it with the stdlib version](https://youtrack.jetbrains.com/issue/KT-58998).
+It acts as a guard rail for the compiler to not call into unsupported APIs but there are [plans to merge it with the stdlib version](https://youtrack.jetbrains.com/issue/KT-58998).

 Until then, you usually want this to match your stdlib version.